Sirikon/sirikon.me/data/posts/0007-self-hosted-minecraft-devlog-0.md

 In their web page it said that you could ask for a refund if there was some technical issue out of their control, so I asked for a refund.
 The reply was that they couldn't refund me **4€** because they had to fix the FTP issue first.
 My last message was "Ok, keep the 4€, just cancel the service".

-Here I am, still waiting for a service cancellation, two days later, while thinking, there has to be a better solution.
+Here I am, still waiting for a service cancellation, two days later, while thinking: There has to be a better solution.

 ## So, where do we start